umd-lhcb/misid-unfold/README.md

 6. Extract $K, \pi$ momentum smearing info into a small ntuple w/ `make build-generic-dif-smearing`

+#### Remark on negative efficiencies

+Sometimes the efficiencies are negative, due to sWeight.
+To correct for that, we followed a procedure suggested by Phoebe.
+For more info, see p.
+3 of [this slide](https://github.com/umd-lhcb/group-talks/blob/master/phys_group_meetings/22-04-13_yipeng_rdx_status.pdf).

 #### Remark on `cut` vs. `pid_cut` options in the YAML file